 If you plagiarise ie cut and paste, make sure you edit to change the name of your customer.
 It does not look good if you are bidding for someone' s business but show another organisation' s name!

 While you are not being marked on your command of the English language, when you are bidding for a major contract you must give the buyers confidence that yours is a professional organisation

-You need to demonstrate that you know what their problems are or what they are trying to achieve.
+You need to demonstrate that you know what the customers problems are or what they are trying to achieve.
 Avoid bland generic submissions that do not show understanding.
-Worse still, do not just cut and paste a previous answer without personalising / editing it.
+Worse still, do not just cut and paste a previous answer without personalising and or editing it.